-You must set the print width before you use the printer for the first time.
-You must also set it when you load media into the printer that is of a different width than the one you loaded for the prior batch of printing.
+You must set the print width before using the printer for the first time.
+You must also set it when you load media into the printer that is of a different width from the one used in the previous batch of printing.

-To set the print width, you can use one of the following:
+To set the print width, you can use one of the following methods:

-- · your Windows printer driver. - application software such as ZebraDesigner. - the ZPL Print Width (^PW) programming command.
+- · Your Windows printer driver. - Application software such as ZebraDesigner. - The ZPL Print Width (^PW) programming command.
 (See your ZPL Programming Guide for details.)